bozhinov/pChart2.0-for-PHP7/README.md

 pChart 2.0 library for PHP 7
 ===================

-The good old pChart got a overhaul
+The good old pChart got an overhaul

  - All examples work fine with zero code modifications to them
  - Code was beautified